ASVSim (AirSim for Surface Vehicles): A High-Fidelity Simulation Framework for Autonomous Surface Vehicle Research: Experiments

 \subsection{Waterway Segmentation}

+\Figure[t!](topskip=0pt, botskip=0pt, midskip=0pt)[width=1.0\textwidth]{segmentation.pdf} {\textbf{A representative example output of the WaSR-T model~\cite{vzust2022temporal}.
+From left to right: the original simulated image, the WaSR-T output, and the ground-truth segmentation map.
+Blue denotes the waterway, purple denotes sky, yellow denotes all obstacles.} }

-In addition to the ability of collecting data (See Section~\ref{sec:dataset}), we investigate if an existing computer vision model (trained on real data) also works on the simulated camera images, without any retraining.
-For this, we perform a limited experiment, that employs the WaSR-T \citep{vzust2022temporal} segmentation model in \gls{asvsim}.
+In addition to the ability of collecting data (See Section~\ref{sec:dataset}), we investigate if an existing computer vision model (trained on real data) also works on the simulated camera images.
+For this, we perform a limited experiment that employs the WaSR-T~\cite{vzust2022temporal} segmentation model in ASVSim.
+Importantly, we use a model that was pre-trained exclusively on real-world data and perform no additional training or fine-tuning.
+We only evaluate the model's performance on synthetic ASVSim images.
 The WaSR-T model is specifically trained for waterway and obstacle segmentation in an inland context and hence closely aligns with the setting of this work.
 For the experiment, a trajectory is collected in a simulated inland waterway, using a camera mounted at the bow of the ego vessel (milliAmpere ferry).
 The recorded video (downsampled to 2 frames per second) is then segmented by the deep learning model.

-Interestingly, WaSR-T succeeds in the segmentation task, even on simulated \gls{asvsim} data, as demonstrated by the results in Table \ref{table:segmentation} and further supported by the example in Figure \ref{fig:segmentation}.
+Interestingly, WaSR-T succeeds in the segmentation task, even on simulated ASVSim data, as demonstrated by the results in Table~\ref{table:segmentation} and further supported by the example in Fig.~\ref{fig:segmentation}.
 The model achieves a very high test score on segmenting the water class (all close to 0.99).
-Additionally, the model almost fully succeeds in differentiating between the sky and obstacles, however, the model sometimes does not capture all minor details, such as strips of air that are visible trough windows of buildings.
-This good performance of WaSR-T on the synthetic data demonstrates the potential of \gls{asvsim} for preliminary validation of computer vision models during research, and suggests that the simulator could indeed be used for efficient pre-training of deep learning models.
-However, we leave a more elaborate investigation of these aspects for future work, as results are expected to be highly dependent on how visually realistic the \gls{ue5} environments are made.
+Additionally, the model almost fully succeeds in differentiating between the sky and obstacles, however, the model sometimes does not capture all minor details, such as strips of air that are visible through windows of buildings.
+This good performance of WaSR-T on the synthetic data demonstrates the potential of ASVSim for preliminary validation of computer vision models during research, and suggests that the simulator could indeed be used for efficient pre-training of deep learning models.
+However, we leave a more elaborate investigation of these aspects for future work, as results are expected to be highly dependent on how visually realistic the UE5 environments are made.